Fairy Meadow

 What are some of the major infrastructure and planning changes likely to influence the suburb of Fairy Meadow?

-Key infrastructure and planning changes likely to influence the suburb of Fairy Meadow include: Mount Ousley Interchange (Construction); 68-74 Princes Highway Mixed-Use Development (Approved); Fairy Meadow Ambulance Station (Completed); Elements at IRT Towradgi Beach (Under Assessment); and Fairy Meadow Station Upgrade (Completed).
+Key infrastructure and planning changes likely to influence the suburb of Fairy Meadow include: Mount Ousley Interchange (Construction); Elements at IRT Towradgi Beach (Planning); 68-74 Princes Highway Mixed-Use Development (Dev.
+Approval); Fairy Meadow Ambulance Station (Completed); and Corrimal Transport Oriented Development Area (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the suburb of Fairy Meadow?

-Infrastructure development impacting the suburb of Fairy Meadow spans multiple sectors including Transport & Logistics, Health & Medical, and Communities, Precincts & Urban Renewal, among others.
+Infrastructure development impacting the suburb of Fairy Meadow spans multiple sectors including Transport & Logistics, Communities, Precincts & Urban Renewal, and Health & Medical, among others.

 What is the scale of infrastructure investment impacting the suburb of Fairy Meadow?